 Fiberglass Greenhouse Coverings

-Fiberglass is opaque, but lets about as much light into the greenhouse as glass does, and may allow more light in when the sun is at low angles because very little light is reflected.
+Fiberglass panels can be clear or translucent, but still lets about as much light into the greenhouse as glass does, and may allow more light in when the sun is at low angles because very little light is reflected.
 Seems as most manufacturers offer a 10 year guarantee against yellowing and structural failure.
 Seems as though fiberglass panels in the past would begin to deteriorate on the top and expose fibers that would trap dirt.
 This would block sunlight and require washing and re-sealing.

 - Rigid corrugated panels – cost $72 for one 5 oz, 52 inch x 8 ft panel